 New to English/Gypsy Roma Students.

-Aims to improve outcomes for New to English (NtE) Learners and Gypsy Roma (GR) students through developing understanding and skills in schools and working with parents and the community.
+Aimed to improve outcomes for New to English (NtE) Learners and Gypsy Roma (GR) students through developing understanding and skills in schools and working with parents and the community.

-It will also provide transition support for NtE Year 6 students through targeted secondary school and home visits, a community and professional’s network, and a mentoring programme.
+The programme included a NtE Champions Programme and NtE Teaching Assistants Programme and provided transition support for NtE Year 6 students through targeted secondary school and home visits, a community and professional’s network, and a mentoring programme.